 Blueberries in baked goods: Fresh blueberry season doesn’t always overlap with the desire to turn on the oven, but find a cool morning or evening to make fresh blueberry muffins, cakes, cobblers, and crumbles.Or make a stovetop crumble using the recipe following.

 Berry beverages: Despite my personal reluctance to do so, once the novelty of fresh berry season is out of your system, do go ahead and use blueberries in your fruity and green smoothies.
 They’re so much tastier than frozen blueberries in beverages.

 Have a berry breakfast: Use blueberries folded into or to top pancakes, French toast, and hot or cold cereal.

 Berry sauce: For a luscious sauce to serve over your favorite desserts, combine a pint of blueberries with 1/2 cup berry or apple juice in a saucepan.
 Bring to a rapid simmer, then cook gently for 5 to 8 minutes, or until the berries have burst.
 Dissolve 2 teaspoons of cornstarch or arrowroot in 1/4 cup water.
 Pour into the saucepan and simmer until the mixture thickens.
-Add about a tablespoon of natural granulated sugar.
+Add about a tablespoon of natural granulated sugar. you can also replace some of the blueberries with other berries in season.
 Serve just warm or at room temperature.